The Barun valley – Danda Kharka

 Check-in counters, domestic terminal, Kathmandu airport

-The small baggage check-in counters don’t have the sophisticated conveyer belt system.
+The small baggage check-in counters don’t have the sophisticated conveyor belt system.
 Airline employees accept the baggage.
 They dump the bags on to a trolley.
 A carrier drags the trolley over the runway to the aircraft.
-After baggage check-in, we waited in the departure gate fixing our gaze to the electronic screen of flight departures.
+After baggage check-in, we waited in the departure gate.
+We fixed our gaze on the electronic screen used for displaying flight departures.
 Flights were leaving for various destinations in Nepal.
-These include Pokhara, Biratnagar, and Bhadrapur, which is the base for the Kanchenjunga trek.
+These include Pokhara, Biratnagar and Bhadrapur, which is the base for the Kanchenjunga trek.
 Additionally, flights were going to Nepalgunj.
 This city is a gateway to the areas of Western Nepal.
 Flights were also going to Luk-La.
 Luk-La is the base for the Everest region.
 Our destination was Tumlingtar.
 The flight was to depart at 9:40 AM.
 That kept getting delayed, first by 20 minutes, then by another 15 minutes.
 I inquired at the information desk and was told that the incoming flight from Tumlingtar was delayed.
 Apparently, heavy air traffic wasn’t allowing it to land and the pilot was taxiing in the air!
 They also showed me the flight map.
 The plane already made two concentric circles and now was heading towards the runway.
 We hoped for announcements, but suddenly, the electronic screen showed the flight status as “boarding”.
 I hurried up the rest and we headed for the bus.
 A ride took us to the waiting plane with an open belly.
 The trolley carrying the baggage was already there and the airline staff were loading them into the plane.
 Even after we boarded the plane, announcements were made for further delays.
 I kept checking the time.
 A delay would affect our arrival in Seduwa, which is the starting point for our trek.
 It takes 7-8 hours by drive to reach Seduwa from Tumlingtar.
 Add to that, another hour in between for baggage reclaim.
 You also need to scout for the vehicle.
-According to inputs received from fellow passengers, one may also need to break the journey at Khandbari.
-Direct transit might not be possible.
+According to inputs received from fellow passengers, one also needs to break the journey at Khandbari.
+Direct transit is not possible.

 Flight to Tumlingtar